studersi/test-4/tutorial-7/README.md

 The first command line reads the inbound *anomaly score*.
 It’s the second-to-last value in the *access log line*.
 We take the two last values (*egrep*) and then *cut* the first one out.
 We then sort the results using the familiar *sucs* alias.
 The outbound *anomaly score* is the last value in the *log line*.
 This is why there is no *cut* command on the second command line.

 The results give us an idea about the situation: The great majority of requests pass the *ModSecurity module* with no rule violation.
+80 requests violated one or more rule.
+This is not a standard situation.
+In fact, I provoked additional false alarms to give us something to look at.
+The Core Rules are so optimised these days, that you need a lot of traffic to get a reasonable amount of alerts - or you need to raise the paranoia level very high on an untuned system.

 A score of 41 appears twice, corresponding to a high number of serious rule infractions.
 This is very common in practice.
 In 41 cases we didn’t get any score for the server’s responses.
 These are log entries of empty requests in which a connection with the client was established, but no request was made.
 We have taken this possibility into account in the regular expression using *egrep* and are also taking account of the default value "-".
 Besides these empty entries, nothing else is conspicuous at all.
-This is typical.
-In all likelihood we will be seeing a high number of violations from the requests and very few alarms from the responses.
+This is typical, if a bit high.
+In all likelihood we will be seeing a fair number of violations from the requests and very few alarms from the responses.

-But this still doesn’t give us the right idea about the *tuning steps* needed.
-To present this information in suitable form I have prepared a script that analyzes *anomaly scores*. [modsec-positive-stats.rb](https://github.com/Apache-Labor/labor/blob/master/bin/modsec-positive-stats.rb).
+But this still doesn’t give us the right idea about the *tuning steps* that would be needed to run this install smoothly.
+To present this information in suitable form I have prepared a script that analyzes *anomaly scores*. [modsec-positive-stats.rb](https://www.netnea.com/apache-tutorials/git/laboratory/bin/modsec-positive-stats.rb).
 Applied to the log file, the script delivers the following result:

 ```
 $> cat tutorial-5-example-access.log  | egrep -o "[0-9-]+ [0-9-]+$" | tr " " ";" | modsec-positive-stats.rb